CtrlK

 Progressive Disclosure

-For a simple, single-purpose skill under 50 lines, the content is well-organized with clear sections (Usage, Instructions with numbered steps, Examples, See also) and a single-level cross-reference to the related /roborev-fix skill.
+For a simple, single-purpose skill with no bundle files, the content is well-organized with clear sections (Usage, Instructions with numbered steps, Examples, See also).
+The cross-reference to /roborev-fix is appropriate.
+No need for external files given the scope.

 3 / 3